Adare Friary: History

 The Augustinian friars first came to Dublin from England in about 1260.
 They were invited to Adare by John FitzThomas FitzGerald, 1st Earl of Kildare in 1316 and given land and houses in the town.

 By 1541 the Augustinian friars owned nearly 80 acre of land, several cottages and gardens in the village and a fishing weir on the river.
 As part of the Tudor suppression of Irish Monasteries at the end of the 16th century, the Augustinians were driven out of Adare and had moved to Limerick city by 1633.

-Many of the features of the friary are very well preserved, particularly the small 15th century cloister and sedilia.
+Many of the features of the friary are very well preserved, particularly the small 15th-century cloister and sedilia.
 The garth is small and square, and the piers are relatively narrow and buttress-like, with boldly moulded plinths repeated along the base walls.
 The arches between them are relatively high and four-centred and the triple openings are set centrally in the walls, with unglazed mullioned windows.
 Their heads are round and cinque-cusped.
 All the ambulatories have rather flat vaulting, groined on the north and west, three-centred to the other walks.
-The relative elaboration is thanks to the Geraldine patronage which explains the Geraldine Arms carved on the inner spandrils of the east arcade.
+The relative elaboration is thanks to the Geraldine patronage which explains the Geraldine Arms carved on the inner spandrels of the east arcade.

 The interior of the church must have originally been coloured with medieval murals of red and yellow with black lining.

-The Pieta is a beautifully sensitive piece of wood carving believed to be 16th-century Flemish.
+The Pietà is a beautifully sensitive piece of wood carving believed to be 16th-century Flemish.

 The massive oak door from the choir to the vestry is an ancient one which was removed from the old parish church of St. Nicholas.

 The string course below the parapet on the south side aisle consists of late stone bosses including a Tudor rose.

 The Dunraven family continued restoration work on the friary through the 19th century.

 Modern uses

 Church

 The church is now used by the Church of Ireland to serve the region of Adare.
 It is a part of the wider Adare union of parishes, which also includes Croom, Kilpeacon and Kilmallock.
+The church is also home to two pieces of Robert (Mouseman) Thompson furniture.
+His signature of a carved mouse can be found on the base of a lectern and on one of the uprights of a railing.